karthikbhag/HackUTD2025-name-to-change/README.md

-# Project Anna
+# Project_Ana

 **HackUTD 2025**

 ## 🚀 Overview
-Project Anna is an AI-powered web application that performs sentiment analysis on JSON data.
+Project_Ana is an AI-powered web application that performs sentiment analysis on JSON data.
 It uses the **twitter-roberta-base-sentiment** model from Transformers and exposes a Flask server for real-time analysis.
 Key features:
 - Accepts flat or nested JSON files for processing.
 - Provides a REST-ful endpoint served via Flask.